 Lake Bemidji State Park

 Situated on the northern shore of Lake Bemidji, this park offers a mix of pine forests, wetlands, and lakeshore.
-It's an excellent destination for boating, fishing, and swimming.
-The park also features the Bog Walk, a boardwalk trail that takes visitors through a unique peat bog ecosystem.
+Beyond water activities, the park also features the Bog Walk, a boardwalk trail that takes visitors through a unique peat bog ecosystem.

 - Key Attractions: Lake Bemidji, Bog Walk, old-growth pine forest.